hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 * Let's take a quick look at what concurrency features Java currently offers.
 * Now, Java has been on a journey towards better concurrency features since the very beginning of the language.
-* Taking that analogy a bit further, let's see where this journey began and through what stations we have traveled so far.
+* Taking that analogy a bit further, let's see where this journey began and through what stations we have traveled so far!

 ---